hectoryee/hectoryee.github.io/_posts/2018-09-24-twitter-scrape.md

 ---
-title: Scraping Tweets from Twitter using Tweepy and Twitter API
+title: Scraping Tweets for Sentiment Analysis
-excerpt: Scraping tweets for sentiment analysis.
+excerpt: Scraping tweets from Twitter using Tweepy and Twitter API.
+Script is hosted on Amazon EC2.
 published: true
 date: 2018-09-24
 categories: project